-Head Space will offer an out-of-hours service for people who consider that they are approaching a mental health crisis.
-The service will aim to provide a non-clinical setting with a safe, calm and structured environment, where individuals can go to access peer support.
+Head Space offers an out-of-hours service for people who consider that they are approaching a mental health crisis.
+The service aims to provide a non-clinical setting with a safe, calm and structured environment, where individuals can go to access peer support.

 Head Space - An Introduction to Our Newly Commissioned Service